See Expanding Your Network, Part I: Associations

 And—of course—the books.
 There are so many books.

 The majority of these are in-person events (although several have a virtual component, and a few are fully virtual).
-As we remain hesitant about in-person engagement, I encourage you to please stay up to date on your vaccinations, mask indoors and in tight outdoor spaces and, if you’re sick, even if it’s just the hint of a tickle, stay home!
+Please stay up to date on your vaccinations, and if you are sick stay home.

 15 Annual Literary Events to Check Out